troelsfr/Gasp/README.md

 Gasp
 ====

-Gasp is a bridge between Doxygen and Sphinx allowing import of Doxygen doc in Sphinx.Gasp
-====
+Copyright 2012 (c) Troels F. Roennow, ETH Zurich

-Gasp is a Sphinx extension which loads Doxygen generated XML and provides directives for including extracted docs into the reStructured text.
+Gasp is a bridge between Doxygen and Sphinx allowing import of Doxygen doc in Sphinx.
+Gasp loads Doxygen generated XML and provides directives for including extracted docs into the reStructured text.

 How does Gasp differ from Breathe?